Yes. We can bill Facility and/or Group Habilitation Day services, as well as Respite for individuals who receive waiver funding.

 We offer a weeklong residential retreat for adults with disabilities.
 Our “overnighters” can enjoy our new cabins that sleep 12 with each side having six beds and accessible restrooms.

 We select and screen employees carefully.
-We interview all staff members, conduct background checks and require drug screening prior to employment.
+We interview all staff members and conduct background checks prior to employment.
 Staff members must be at least 18 years old and participate in comprehensive orientation and training programs before camp sessions begin.

 Yes.
 All camp counselors participate in a vigorous two-day health and safety training course that teaches and certifies them to disperse medication as required for each camper.
 If your child needs to take medication during camp, please provide medications in original containers with a log of dosage and medication times, signed by the parent or guardian.